-At ATB Financial, we never ask customers to provide personal or financial information, including passwords, card numbers, or log-in information, via email.
-We also never send security notifications by email.
+At ATB Financial, we never ask customers to provide personal or financial information, including passwords, card numbers, or login information, via email.
+We don’t send security notifications by email.

 If you receive any suspicious emails, do not reply and do not use any links within the email.
 You can confirm whether an email is from ATB by calling 1-866-282-4932.

 Your ATBOnline™ Internet banking password is your key to accessing your accounts.
 Here are some tips to keep your password safe:

 - Don’t give your password to anyone—not even to your financial institution or Internet service provider.

 - Choose unique, memorable passwords and commit them to memory instead of writing them down.
 A password that combines both letters and numbers is more secure than one with letters only.

 - Don’t use passwords that represent birthdays, family names, or telephone numbers that may be easy for someone to guess.

 - Don’t save passwords on your computer, on the Internet, or on software.

 - Change your password regularly.
 We recommend monthly.

 If you think your password has been compromised, change it immediately and contact us at 1-866-282-4932.